TresAmigosSD/SMV/docs/design/smvGDO.md

 # SMV GroupedData Operator (SmvGDO) and smvMapGroup
-GroupedData Map can support PivotOp, QuantileOp etc.
+GroupedData Operator can support PivotOp, QuantileOp etc.

 ## smvGroupBy and SmvGroupedData
 Since Spark 1.3 didn't open access to the DF and key columns in ```GroupedData```, we have to create our own